Sex Offender Registry Requirements

 Have been convicted of, or found not guilty by reason of insanity in this state or in any other jurisdiction, of one or more offenses listed in Subsection (1)(g) or (n).
 Have been adjudicated delinquent based on one or more offenses listed in Subsection (1)(g) or (n) and who has been committed to the Division of Juvenile Justice Services for secure confinement and remains in the division's custody 30 days prior to the offender's 21st birthday.

-Within THREE (3) WORKING DAYS of ANY change in vehicle information, to include:
+Within three working days of any change in vehicle information, to include:

-Within THREE (3) WORKING DAYS of ANY change in educational affiliation information.
+Within three working days of any change in educational affiliation information.

-Within THREE (3) WORKING DAYS of ANY change in place of employment
+Within three working days of any change in place of employment

 Offenders are required to register twice a year, both during the month of the offender's birth and six months after the offenders' birth month.
 Offenders not convicted by the State of Utah must register according to the most frequent and longer registration period.